EnMasseProject/enmasse-workshop/README.md

 The thermostat application uses the [fabric8-maven-plugin](https://github.com/fabric8io/fabric8-maven-plugin) to create a docker image, an OpenShift deployment config, and deploy the thermostat into OpenShift.

-First, modify the thermostat configuration in `iot/controller/src/main/resources/config.properties`.
+First, modify the thermostat configuration in `iot/thermostat/src/main/resources/config.properties`.
 Make sure that `service.hostname` matches that of the messaging service, and that `service.username` and `service.password` matches the credentials you created in keycloak.
-You can also change the addresses used in this workshop, but it is not needed for the controller to run.
+You can also change the addresses used in this workshop, but it is not needed for the thermostat to run.

 To build the application and a docker image:

 ```
-cd iot/controller
+cd iot/thermostat
 mvn -Dfabric8.mode=openshift package fabric8:build
 ```